-Class Attendance and Participation: You are expected to attend the in-class lectures, and participate in the class discussions.
-You are also expected to read the text, including reviewing the proofs done in class and doing the examples not covered in class, and working on the 'Discussion Questions' beyond what we discuss in class.
+Class Attendance and Participation: The multitude of concepts introduced and developed in each class, as well as the importance of proofs in this course makes it critical (and a requirement) that you attend the in-class lectures, and participate in the class discussions.
+You are also expected to read the text, including reviewing the proofs done in class and doing the examples not covered in class, and working on the 'Reading HW' beyond what we discuss in class.